nmshd/documentation/_docs_integrate/data-model-overview.md

 | isOwn              | `boolean`               | {% include descr_isOwn class="File" %}                                                                                | saved only locally                            |
 | truncatedReference | `string`                | {% include descr_truncatedReference class="File" %}                                                                   | saved only locally                            |

 A File further has its content, of course.
 But since this is not a JSON property, it is not included in this table.
-You can download the content of the File separately.
+You can download the content of the File separately by executing the [Get or load File]({% link _docs_use-cases/use-case-transport-get-or-load-file.md %}) use case.

 ## Identity